jaredtritz/jsonsails-readthedocs/source/examples/index.rst

 Hands on Tutorials
 ==================

-This collection of written tutorials should help you become familiar with the IDE and concepts needed to create and manage modules using JSonSails.
+This will be a collection of written tutorials to help you build modules and should help you become familiar with the IDE and other concepts needed to create and manage modules using JSonSails.

 .. toctree::
     :maxdepth: 1
     :glob:

-    mvc_module